Child's Play 3: Home media

-Child's Play 3 was originally released on home video in North America on March 12, 1992 and on DVD on October 7, 2003.
+Child's Play 3 was originally released on home video in North America on March 12, 1992, and on DVD on October 7, 2003.
 It was also released in multiple collections, including The Chucky Collection (alongside Child's Play 2 and Bride of Chucky), released on October 7, 2003; Chucky – The Killer DVD Collection (alongside Child's Play 2, Bride and Seed of Chucky), released on September 19, 2006; Chucky: The Complete Collection (alongside Child's Play 1 and 2, Bride, Seed and Curse of Chucky), released on October 8, 2013; and Chucky: Complete 7-Movie Collection (alongside Child's Play 1 and 2, Bride, Seed, Curse and Cult of Chucky), released on October 3, 2017.

 Child's Play 3 was released on 4K Ultra HD by Scream!
 Factory on August 16, 2022.
 This release included a new 4K scan from the original camera negative, a new Dolby Atmos track and several interviews recorded in 2022 with creator Don Mancini, actress Perry Reeves, executive producer David Kirschner, executive producer Robert Latham Brown, actor Michael Chieffo, makeup artist Craig Reardon and production designer Richard Sawyer.

-James Bulger murder
+The murder of James Bulger

 A suggested link with the film was made after the murder of James Bulger.
 The killers, who were ten years old at the time, were said to have imitated a scene in which one of Chucky's victims is splashed with blue paint.
-Although these allegations against the film have never been proven, the case led to some new legislation for video films.
 Psychologist Guy Cumberbatch stated, "The link with a video was that the father of one of the boys – Jon Venables – had rented Child's Play 3 some months earlier."
 However, the police officer who directed the investigation, Albert Kirby, found that the son, Jon, was not living with his father at the time and was unlikely to have seen the film.
 Moreover, the boy disliked horror films—a point later confirmed by psychiatric reports.
 Thus the police investigation, which had specifically looked for a video link, concluded there was none.
+However, the judge, Justice Morland, said in his comments that the murder had "some striking similarities" to the film and that "grave crimes by young children" could be caused by reasons including exposure to violent video films "including possibly Child's Play 3".
+Following the trial, the Association of Video Retailers in the UK recommended that its members voluntarily remove the trilogy from their shelves.

-Despite this, the film remained controversial in Europe, and both Sky Television in the United Kingdom and Canal+ in Spain refused to broadcast the film as regular programming.
+The film remained controversial in Europe, and both Sky Television in the United Kingdom and Canal+ in Spain refused to broadcast the film as regular programming and the case led to new legislation for video films.